Noise in Toronto Neighbourhoods: A Guide to Finding Your Perfect Soundscape

 Visualization:

-The bar chart below compares noise levels across Toronto’s major neighborhoods:
+The bar chart below compares noise levels across Toronto’s major neighbourhoods:

-The Quietest Neighborhoods in Toronto: Your Peaceful Retreat
+The Quietest Neighbourhoods in Toronto: Your Peaceful Retreat

-Toronto’s quieter neighborhoods offer a respite from the city’s energy, ideal for families, nature lovers, or anyone seeking tranquility.
+Toronto’s quieter neighbourhoods offer a respite from the city’s energy, ideal for families, nature lovers, or anyone seeking tranquility.

 1. The Beaches